Colin Baker: Personal life

+Baker married actress Liza Goddard (who played his on-screen wife in The Brothers) in July 1976, becoming stepfather to Goddard's 1-year-old son.
+They divorced 18 months later.

 Baker married actress Marion Wyatt in 1982.
 They have four daughters.
 Baker and Wyatt had a son who died of sudden infant death syndrome in 1983.
 In 1996, Baker became the Chairman of the Foundation for the Study of Infant Deaths.

 Baker is a friend of American writer Stephen R. Donaldson, who dedicated his 1991 novel Forbidden Knowledge to him.

+In September 2015, Baker received an honorary doctorate from Buckinghamshire New University.

+From 1995 to 2019, Baker wrote a regular weekly column for local newspaper Bucks Free Press.
+Three collections of his articles have been published: Look Who's Talking,' Second Thoughts and Sixth Sense.

+In August 2022, Baker was banned from driving for 21 days, after he was charged with travelling at 58 mph (93 km/h) in a 30 mph (48 km/h) zone in November 2021.

+Political views

+Writing for Bucks Free Press in 2015, Baker stated that he "would love to live in a marginal constituency" and championed the democratic process.

+In 2019, he called the cost of building High Speed 2 "obscenely unjustifiable given all the other more pressing demands on the public purse".
+He also stated: "I believe that Brexit need not have turned into the almighty pigs' breakfast had Parliament cared more about democracy than personal or party electability."

 Baker is a critic of fox hunting and was among more than 20 high-profile people who signed a letter to members of parliament in 2015 to oppose Conservative prime minister David Cameron's plan to amend the Hunting Act 2004.